mmarchetti90/WalterPipeline-1/README.md

 - threads: defines available threads (default = 4)
 - nextseq (true/false): Use of NextSeq sequencing platform? (default = false).
 Nextseq has been found to [overcall](https://github.com/FelixKrueger/TrimGalore/blob/master/Docs/Trim_Galore_User_Guide.md) G bases at the 3' end; if this option is turned on, TrimGalore will ignore quality scores of G bases in the trimming step.
 - nextseq_qual_threshold: If the above parameter is true, defines the quality threshold for trimming (default = 20).

+## Outputs

+All outputs are stored in the results directory, within the project directory.
+Directory structure mirrors the input reads file, with directories organized by sequencing run, then sample.